BLM Fuels Management Program

 The BLM is working to preserve ecosystems that are currently not impacted by invasive weeds while restoring ecological balance in other ecosystems where invasive weeds are changing the landscape and increasing wildfire risk.
 This work supports healthy public lands, reduces wildfire risk and decreases wildfire suppression costs.

-To address these fire-invasives challenges, the BLM conducts a wide variety of fuels treatment projects, including fuel breaks, mechanical treatments, grazing, chemical, biological treatments, and prescribed fire.
-Fuels treatment options are challenging in areas where invasive weeds are present; many of these areas are experiencing too much wildfire.
+To address these fire-invasives challenges, the BLM conducts a wide variety of fuels management projects, including fuel breaks, mechanical projects, grazing, chemical, biological projects, and prescribed fire.
+Fuels management options are challenging in areas where invasive weeds are present; many of these areas are experiencing too much wildfire.

-For most vegetation treatment projects, pre-treatment assessments are conducted before selecting one or more treatment methods.
-These assessments involve consideration of all feasible treatments, including their potential effectiveness based on previous experience, local monitoring results and best available science, potential environmental impacts, and costs.
+For most vegetation reduction projects, assessments are conducted before selecting one or more fuels management tools.
+These assessments involve consideration of all feasible methods, including their potential effectiveness based on previous experience, local monitoring results and best available science, potential environmental impacts, and costs.

 Contract with us!